userguide-galaxea/Product_User_Guide/docs/en/Guide/R1Lite/R1Lite_Getting_Started.md

-# R1 Lite Basic Usage Introduction
+# R1 Lite Getting Started
 > In this tutorial, you will learn how to power on and operate this new product, beginning your journey of interacting with Galaxea R1 Lite.

 ## Power On/Off